san81/atlassian-util/README.md

 # atlassian-util
-Simple Sample data creator for Jira and Confluence
+Simple Sample data generator for Jira and Confluence